L-F-A/Machine-Learning/MatrixFactorization/README.md

 Non negative matrix factorization

-  - Working version
+  - In progress version

         -Need to implement better initial W and H matrices -Need to add regularization
         -Need to check again the algorithm.
-While W*H indeed gives something very close to X, the matrix to be factorized, the elements of w and H are differents from Sklearn with same starting W and H
+While W*H indeed gives something very close to X, the matrix to be factorized, the elements of W and H are differents from Sklearn with same starting W and H